-Now let’s say the mid-term polls elections are due in a couple of months.
-Who do you think the Lotus party will give the ticket to fight the election on their behalf in the Jivanpur constituency?
+Let’s say the mid-term polls elections are due in a couple of months.
+Who do you think the Lotus party will give the ticket to fight the election on their behalf in the Aksharpur constituency?
 Obviously, to Manav.

-But in all this, what about Mr Pawan from the Lotus party who had lost the last election against Manav in the same Jivanpur constituency.
+But in all this, what about Mr Pawan from the Lotus party who had lost the last election against Manav in the same Aksharpur constituency.
 Will he allow Manav to win the election easily?
 Since now Manav has joined the ‘Lotus’ party, will Pawan’s volunteers work wholeheartedly for promoting Manav in the campaigns and rallies of the upcoming elections?
-Or would they undermine the plans and stop Manav in gaining the victory.
+Or would they undermine the plans and stop Manav from winning the elections.

 It is the responsibility of the ‘Lotus’ party to make sure their supporting voters step out of their house to vote for those who are historically not theirs but have recently joined them (Manav).
 And this responsibility is usually given to the candidate who had lost in the last election.
 And here is where the things can be undermined by Pawan if the state head is not monitoring the ground situation properly.

-But, some percentage of voters who had an incident, or a history or a bad experience with Manav would never vote for him, even if he/she has been voting for ‘Lotus’ party since decades.
+But, some percentage of voters who had an incident, or a history or a bad experience with Manav would never vote for him, even if he/she has been voting for the ‘Lotus’ party for decades.
 It gets personal.
-Here comes counter-polarization, these voters would neither vote to ‘Hand’ nor to ‘Lotus’, instead vote to the third party who may be trying to take advantage of such situations and sometimes anti-incumbency for gaining third, if not second position in that constituency.
+Here comes counter-polarization, these voters would neither vote to ‘Hand’ nor to ‘Lotus’, instead vote to the third party who may be trying to take advantage of such situations for gaining the third position in that constituency.

 If Manav wins the election on the ‘Lotus’ ticket, then for the next 2 or 3 elections the ticket will not be issued to anybody else other than Manav, unless he makes mistakes in the future, leaving people disappointed and unsatisfied with his work or corruption.
-So what happens to Pawan now, who has been in the Lotus party from last many years or decades.
+So what happens to Pawan now, who has been in the Lotus party for the last many years or decades.
 All the hard work that he did for the party simply becomes useless.
 Depending upon his history and the current scenario, a settlement is reached with either money or another post in the same place or somewhere else.
-He may be given a central responsibility or In a rare case, Pawan may be nominated in the upper house or transferred to the centre.
+Pawan may be nominated in the upper house or in a rare case he may be transferred to the centre.

-Usually, voters don’t look at the candidates, in fact, most of the times they don’t even know their names while voting, all they do is just search for the party symbol of the leader who they want to see becoming or continuing as the chief minister or prime minister of the country, and press that button, that’s it.
+Usually, voters don’t look at the candidates, in fact, most of the times they don’t even know the names of the candidates.
+While voting, all they do is just search for the party symbol of the leader who they want to see becoming or continuing as the chief minister or prime minister of the country, and press that button, that’s it.
 That is why the party-switching somehow works.
 It’s all about timing and the current situation of the party.